nanocosmos/documentation-net/docs/nanoplayer/nanoplayer_api_errors.md

 An [`updateSource`](./nanoplayer_api#NanoPlayer+updateSource) or a [`switchStream`](./nanoplayer_api#NanoPlayer+switchStream) request was run into a timeout.

 ### 4106 Maybe no network, wrong url or server down.
-Reconnect possible.
+Reconnect possible

 The websocket server is not available or not present, establishing new connection is possible.